 Industrial growth meant the development of transport here was rapid.
 In 1735 one of the oldest turnpike roads in Britain was completed, whilst in 1757 John Smeaton, the Eddystone Lighthouse designer, surveyed the development of an early "navigation" (part river, part canal), the Calder and Hebble, which was eventually built in 1770.

 Today Sowerby Bridge is shaped in a new style.
-Its flower decked canal wharf, a great eating and drinking location, updates some of Britain's most authentic early millscapes.
+Its flower-decked canal wharf is a great eating and drinking location, updating one of Britain's most authentic early millscapes.
 Enjoy a canal boat holiday with Shire Cruisers.
-Explore the town's foodie reputation, its specialist shops, an award winning sculpture trail and the solar powered market.
+Explore the town's foodie reputation, its independent shops and the solar powered market.

 September's Rushbearing Festival is not to be missed, as it is unique in Yorkshire.
 The nearby village of Norland holds an annual Scarecrow Festival on the same weekend as the Rushbearing Festival. combine the two for a great family day out.